What is MQTT for IoT Devices?

 MQTT Ensures message delivery of iot devices

-Many IoT devices are movable objects and/or battery operated.
+Many IoT devices are movable objects and/or battery-operated.
 This can lead to IoT connections being unstable in certain situations.
 Generally, this isn’t a huge problem, but when it comes to the Industrial Internet of Things, reliability is crucial.
-Any form of data loss or data duplication can have dire consequences and will ultimately lead to the failure of IoT stack.
+Any form of data loss or data duplication can have dire consequences and will ultimately lead to the failure of the IoT stack.
 Therefore, MQTT is developed in such a way that it provides impeccable reliability even in the worst network conditions.

 Further, MQTT ensures reliability by adding three distinct flags.
 This is referred to as Quality of Service (QoS).
 The three possible flags are-

 QoS 0: At most once delivery-

-In this level there is no guarantee of delivery.
-Neither does the recipient acknowledge on receiving the message, nor does the sender store and re-transmit it.
+At this level, there is no guarantee of delivery.
+Neither does the recipient acknowledge receiving the message, nor does the sender store and re-transmit it.
 This requires the lowest amount of network traffic.

 QoS 1: At least once delivery-

 This level makes sure that the recipient receives the message at least once.
 The sender stores the message until it does not receive an acknowledgement from the recipient.
-There is a possibility that the duplicate messages are also received by the recipient.
+There is a possibility that duplicate messages are also received by the recipient.

 QoS 2: Exactly once delivery-

 This is the highest level of service in MQTT.
-In this level it is guaranteed that each message is received only once.
+At this level, it is guaranteed that each message is received only once.
 This level is the safest and the slowest and is suitable for critical scenarios that require a message to be guaranteed delivered and not duplicated.

-Hence, it can be seen that QoS ensures that MQTT protocol in IoT communication can be used in multiple scenarios by just tweaking the unique specifications.
+Hence, it can be seen that QoS ensures that the MQTT protocol in IoT communication can be used in multiple scenarios by just tweaking the unique specifications.

 MQTT, which is a lightweight protocol, today supports numerous small, cheap, and low-powered IoT devices in the market.
-In contrast to the HTTP header that is typically about 8000 bytes long, the MQTT header is only 2 bytes in size and a few lines of code.
+In contrast to the HTTP header which is typically about 8000 bytes long, the MQTT header is only 2 bytes in size and a few lines of code.
 There are millions of IoT devices that have low memory and processing power requirements and MQTT’s lightweight protocol is suited for these devices.

 Battery friendly iot communication protocol